orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 # Comparing Languages
 Instead of classifying arbitrary complexity.
 Create a general method of classifying it, so that it can change appropriately.

+You want to also compare things like LLM/models as implementations of English or other languages.

 Need to have some metrics and some useful meaning to them, categorized or?
 Complexity relative to some target (specific implementation of that target).
 - Filter for what do you want to optimize for.